tytydraco/yessleep/out/I_was_fourteen_years_old_and_saw_something_nobody_should_see.md

 When they were leading the man towards the cop car, wrists cuffed, I watched from behind the curtains in the living room.
 He turned his head, and I swear he caught my eye, because he mouthed the words *"you're mine."*

 I haven't heard any updates on the man, and I still have anxiety about whether or not he's free.
 I'm moved out of that house now, but I still fear his lurking.
-Sometimes, he visits me in my nightmares.
+Sometimes, he visits me in my nightmares...
+And I often wonder if the slight tapping on my window at nighttime is just a manifestation of my fears.